Meta-analysis of Bayesian analyses: Numerical studies

 For our current experiment, we analyzed three additional data sets using the model of \citet{Lintusaari+others:2019}.
 These data sets reported tuberculosis outbreaks in Estonia \citep{Kruuner3339}, London \citep{Maguire617} and the Netherlands \citep{Netherlands}.
 For each data set, we independently conducted likelihood-free inference, generating $1000$ samples from the posteriors.
 Following \citet{Lintusaari+others:2019}, we used the following six summary statistics for the ABC simulations: the number of observations, the total number of genotype clusters, the size of the largest cluster, the proportion of clusters of size two, the proportion of singleton clusters, and finally, the average successive difference in size among the four largest clusters.
 The original publication additionally used two summary statistics on the observation times of the largest cluster.
-While these were found to improve model identifiability, such information was not available for the additional data sets analyzed in our current experiment.
-We used a weighted Euclidean distance as dissimilarity function, with the same weights as in \citet{Lintusaari+others:2019}.
+While these improved model identifiability, such information was not available for the additional data sets analyzed in our current experiment.
+We used a weighted Euclidean distance as dissimilarity function, with the same weights as \citet{Lintusaari+others:2019}.

-Figure~\ref{fig:tb_abc_posteriors} shows the joint posterior distributions for the parameters $R_1$ and $R_2$, obtained individually for all four geographical locations using ABC.
-Compared to the San Francisco data, the posteriors computed on the remaining data sets, in particular London and the Netherlands, show severe problems with identifiability.
+Figure~\ref{fig:tb_abc_posteriors} shows the joint posterior distributions for the parameters $R_0^{(1)}$ and $R_0^{(2)}$, obtained individually for all four geographical locations using ABC.
+Compared to the San Francisco data, the posteriors computed on the remaining data sets, in particular London and the Netherlands, show symptoms of unidentifiability, with the posterior mass spread along lines between, and including, the boundaries of the parameter space.
 This can at least partly be attributed to these data sets being less informative than the San Francisco data set.
 A key question for our experiment then is whether we could borrow strength across the studies to improve the identifiability of the models computed on the remaining data sets.
 Additionally, it will be of interest to obtain an overall analysis of the central tendency of the reproductive numbers.